RonnChyran/imagerie/readme.md

 ### Mac
 Replace `gyazo.com` in [Line 50](https://github.com/gyazo/Gyazo/blob/master/Gyazo/script#L50) of `script` with your (sub)domain name.
 Replace `/upload.cgi` in [Line 51](https://github.com/gyazo/Gyazo/blob/master/Gyazo/script#L51) with `/gyazo.php`, or whatever you named it in the step beforehand.

+Turn off code signing in Xcode if you do not have a certificate.

 Compile with Xcode

 ### Linux